Versatility Makes This PR Media Channel

 update: As publishers like Platforming Books perfect the technology and the requirements for digital publishing solutions, expect a more robust solution to cross platform challenges; desktop, reader, tablet, and analog are all covered.

 In the late ’80’s, desktop publishing was a distinctive new technology in its infancy.
 Primitive hardware and limited software were hugely expensive, but compared to X-ACTO blades, rubber cement and paste-up boards the writing on the wall literally couldn’t have been clearer.

-I launched the American Society of Magazine Photographers (ASMP) Images PR project (above) to get my nose under the digital tent.
+I launched the then American Society of Magazine Photographers (ASMP) Images newsletter (above) to get my nose under the digital tent.
 The bi-monthly PR project successfully connected central Florida ASMP photographers with their counterparts in professional creative groups like AAF and AIGA.

-The Public Relations Society of America (PRSA) Tampa Bay chapter newsletter was created, produced, and distributed as a fully featured and optimized magazine style PDF publication to build the chapter brand among members and the public.
+The Public Relations Society of America (PRSA) Tampa Bay chapter newsletter was created, produced, and distributed as a fully featured and optimized magazine style PDF publication to elevate the brand among members and their public by showcasing chapter news in a contemporary style featuring professional art, copy, design, and production.

 Modern Communications Workhorse

 If you’ve been searching for an all-purpose PR, CRM, B2B or B2C marketing tool, today’s modern newsletter offers the ideal combination of interactive performance and informative function that’s perfect for snagging the attention of an increasingly distracted audience.

 Between smartphones, e-readers, PCs, tablets, and even traditional mainstays such as print and television, consumers are getting content from more sources than ever before.

 Combining familiar magazine style formats and the immediacy of post cards, newsletters are the backbone of successful internal communications departments, outbound and inbound marketing, and PR campaigns.
 They can break through web clutter with a message of engagement that uses rich media content for impact and appeal.

 A bonus is that when thoroughly formatted, your newsletter packs a valuable SEO wallop that’s both elegant and efficient — Google love doesn’t get any better!
 (If you use a bulk email provider, make sure the content they deliver is arriving in the manner intended.)